Framework

 The Framework Overview

-Plot each task on two axes: impact (vertical) and superpower integration (horizontal).
+Plot each task on two axes: impact (vertical) and integration (horizontal).
 Where it lands tells you what to do with it.

 Eliminate